For more information on any of our Diabetes programs, call 914.666.1861

 Surgical weightloss for overweight or obese patients has been shown to treat type 2 diabetes.

 Individuals who are overweight or obese have increased health risks type 2 diabetes among other conditions.
 Studies show that patients with Type 2 diabetes who had bariatric surgery were significantly more likely to lower blood sugar to normal levels than those treated with drugs, diet, and exercise.

 For community members living with diabetes, the Center for Diabetes offers individual and group classes on an outpatient basis.
-The Outpatient Program teaches individuals to understand and manage their diabetes to better live a healthy life.
+This outpatient program teaches individuals to understand and manage their diabetes to better live a healthy life.
 Family members/significant others are encouraged to participate as well.
 Diabetes education is available for newly diagnosed patients, including pregnant women with gestational diabetes.
 The Center also sees patients who are not new to diabetes but who need a “refresher” or more detailed training in some aspect of their self-management care.